 - Ten hours for students in grades 7-12; and

-- 5 hours for students in grades K - 6th
+- Five hours for students in grades K-6.

 - Is provided once a student is admitted to a hospital setting;

-- is provided to the extent a student is medically able (determined by physician)
+- Is provided to the extent a student is medically able (determined by physician); and

 - Ends when the student is discharged from the hospital.

-If the student is still too ill to return to school, parents should proactively submit a request for home instruction before the student is discharged from the hospital, to minimize the delay in transitioning to home instruction.
+If your child is still too ill to return to school, you should submit a request for home instruction before your child is discharged from the hospital.
+This will minimize the gap in instruction.

 Submit a request for home instruction.
 Your request will be reviewed and then approved or denied by the Department of Health and Mental Hygiene (DOHMH).

 Charter and Non-Public Schools

 If you are considering a charter school or a non-public school, talk to the school's principal or special education liaison to learn about the school's approach to providing special education services.

 Charter and Non-Public Schools are exempt from state requirements relating to class size and functional grouping.
 Students attending charter or non-public schools will receive recommended services and Special Education Teacher Support Services (SETTS) from the NYC DOE at no cost.